sha1023/sudoku/README.md

 # sudoku

-Three sudoku solvers.
+Some sudoku solvers.
 They do nothing clever, but they get the job done.
 If there are too many solutions I recommend learning to use "ctrl-C."

+Essentially the code is the same in every language, except python, which is too slow for optimization to really make sense.
+Also the input given to it yields fewer solutions so that the performance tests don't take too long.

 On my machine the go solver is 34 times faster than the python solver, and about as legible.